 Exploring Greenway garden

 From walled gardens to riverside woodland, the informal gardens at Greenway are very relaxed and tranquil.
 There are hidden gems to discover, views to admire and deckchairs to relax in.
-Here are just some of the highlights.
+Greenway has been accredited by the International Camellia Society as a 'Garden of Excellence.'
+It is the first National Trust garden with this accreditation, and one of just seven gardens in the UK to be recognised as a ‘Garden of Excellence’ by the International Camellia Society.

 The walled gardens